-insufficiently original to give West copyright rights in its arrangement of the opinions.
+As discussed above, West's compilation of judicial decisions and use of "Star Pagination" to indicate where the words in those decisions are found in West's compilation was insufficiently original to give West copyright rights in its arrangement of the opinions.
 Although purely factual compilations are not copyrightable, some compilations are protected where the compilation process or nomenclature is itself creative.
 Prices listed in a wholesale price guide that comprised the manufacturer's estimate of what the coins were worth rather than a mere factual reporting of the market price for the coins were protectable expression.
 Compilers of accurate information often deliberately insert bogus material, such as false streets in maps, bogus names in telephone books, etc., and obtain a copyright registration on the bogus added material.

-Protectable Part of the Copyrighted Work?
+Solution 2.
+Comparison - Is the Accused Work Substantially Similar to the Protectable Part of the Copyrighted Work?
 Substantial similarity exists when the average lay observer compares the works and finds that the alleged copy has "been appropriated from the copyrighted work."
-159
+158

 "To answer this [substantial similarity] question, 'a side-by-side comparison must be made between the original and the copy, to determine whether a layman would view the two works as substantially similar." (citations omitted).
-160
+159